bsmith89/blog/content/Code/swc-python-lesson.md

 and served nicely to demonstrate defensive programming and debugging.
-While we touched on many of the concepts in [topics 8][topic-8] and [9][topic-9], these ideas were spread throughout, and I did not walk through either as their own lesson.
+While we touched on many of the concepts in [topics 8][topic-8] and [9][topic-9], these ideas, defensive programming and debugging, were spread throughout, and I did not walk through either as an atomic lesson.

 [topic-8]: http://swcarpentry.github.io/python-novice-inflammation/08-defensive.html